 Only four New Testament passages refer to the practice of anointing with oil, and none of them offer an explanation for its use.
 We can draw our conclusions from context.
 In Mark 6:13, the disciples anoint the sick and heal them.
 In Mark 14:3-9, Mary anoints Jesus' feet as an act of worship.
 In James 5:14, the church elders anoint the sick with oil for healing.
 In Hebrews 1:8-9, God says to Christ as He returns triumphantly to heaven, "Your throne, O God, will last for ever and ever," and God anoints Jesus "with the oil of gladness."

 Should Christians use anointing oil today?
 There is nothing in Scripture that commands or even suggests that we should use similar oil today, but neither is there anything to forbid it.
 Oil is often used as a symbol for the Holy Spirit in the Bible as in the Parable of the Wise and Foolish Virgins (Matthew 25:1-13).
-As such, Christians have the presence of the oil of the Spirit who leads us into all truth and anoints us continually with His grace and comfort.
+Christians have the Spirit who leads us into all truth and “anoints” us continually with His grace and comfort.
 “But you have an anointing from the Holy One, and all of you know the truth” (1 John 2:20).